-What if I Have an Emergency?
+What If I Have an Emergency?

 If you have an emergency, don't delay.
 Go to the hospital nearest to you.
-If you are having thoughts about wanting to hurt yourself or someone else, or you have a plan to hurt yourself or someone else, you should go to a hospital emergency room or call your county's mental health crisis line or call 9-1-1.
-If you have overdosed on medications or street drugs or if you are having other serious medical problems related to alcohol or other drug use go to the emergency room or call the Crisis Line.
+If you are having thoughts about wanting to hurt yourself or someone else, or you have a plan to hurt yourself or someone else, you should go to a hospital emergency room or call your county's mental health crisis line or call 911.
+If you have overdosed or if you are having other serious medical problems related to alcohol or other substance or drug use, go to the emergency room or call the Crisis Line.